Property-based access control

 property-based privileges. -

 The type of storage medium in operation.
-The performance impact of property-based privileges will be considerably amplified by accessing disc storage.
+The impact of the property-based privileges on performance is considerably amplified by accessing disc storage.

-You can use this pattern syntax for defining read privileges as follows:
+You can use the following syntax for defining a property-based privilege:

 the address